Friday, February 16, 2018

 The bridge is two spans supported on a stone weir in the river.
 The design is a Howe truss bridge but with the addition of needle beams (elongated floor beams) to laterally stabilize the frame.
 It is 205 feet long and 17 feet wide.
 It has been restored several times and steel Bailey trusses were added in 1959.

 One on-line database lists 35 covered bridges in Ontario, along with pictures.
 Only one of these was in existence when this postcard picture was taken in the 1930’s.
 At that time there was a 30 foot long pagoda style bridge in Peterborough, among others in the province.
 Only the Peterborough bridge survives from this era and it was restored in 1989 and so has an extended future.
 Most other covered bridges in the province were built since 1980.
-The West Montrose covered bridge is the oldest covered bridge in Canada and the only Victorian era vehicle bridge still in use in Ontario.
+The West Montrose covered bridge is the only Victorian era vehicle bridge still in use in Ontario.
 The more famous Hartland Covered Bridge in New Brunswick is much longer at 1282 feet but 20 years newer, having opened in 1901.
 It is only one year shy of being the oldest in that province.
 Notice how the West Montrose Covered Bridge pictured below had not been painted up until the time of this historic photograph.

 The length of the bridge varies from report to report with 205, 200 and 198 feet being cited.
 Perhaps the floor deck is 198 while the roof is 205.
 There is a small park near the bridge where you are allowed to park but property on both sides of the river is marked as no trespassing.
 I can imagine it garners a fair bit of attention from tourists at certain times of the year.
 Especially with a nick-name like The Kissing Bridge.

 As a bonus, Lost Acre Variety at the north end of the bridge has some very tasty home cooked breads and sweets.

 Like us at http://www.facebook.com/hikingthegta